by Bill Ectric

-Aylett’s Lint is to literature what Spinal Tap is to heavy metal music: a brilliant send-up of anecdotal, cult-of-personality biographies.
+Steve Aylett’s new Lint is to literature what Spinal Tap is to heavy metal music: a brilliant send-up of anecdotal, cult-of-personality biographies.
 The parody swings freely between the sci-fi genre, the Beats, and classic pulp magazines.
 We follow a comix legend named Jeff Lint, who lived in the age when “dozens of new magazines appeared, with titles like Astounding, Bewildering, Confusing, Baffling…Useless…Appalling, Made-Up … Thrilling Wonder Stories, and Swell Punch-Ups” and editors would order up “an octopus, a spaceman, and a screaming woman” for the cover of a typical issue.

-I like to call Aylett’s work a combination of sci-fi, satire, and psychedelia.
+I like to call Aylett’s work a combination of science fiction, satire, and psychedelia.
 His sentences are not only sublimely expressive; they are beautiful in and of themselves.
 It’s like opening a pop-up book to see gemstones and charms strung together on bracelet chains, rising to display the black noir onyx, the blood-red ruby, the diamond center of the mind, the flaming gold-leaf giraffe trinket of surrealism.

-Karloff’s Circus lights up the town of Accomplice with an anarchic assortment of demons, clowns, factory workers, zombies, politicians, and giant Steinway spiders.
+Karloff’s Circus (book 4 of The Complete Accomplice) lights up the town of Accomplice with an anarchic assortment of demons, clowns, factory workers, zombies, politicians, and giant Steinway spiders.
 The action seems absurd until one realizes that the real world is no less freakish.
 Even today, we have people kept alive in hospitals against all laws of nature, connected to machines by tubes.
 We see self-mutilation in the form of extreme piercing and grotesquely overdone plastic surgery.
 Our children are sent to war by incompetent politicians.
 Well, you get the idea.
 Once we establish that our world is crazy, it makes no difference whether Aylett is using surrealism to parody reality, or if he is writing a straightforward story about paranormal creatures in a parallel universe.

 Aylett cites Voltaire as an influence, and the influence shows.
 “Organised religion added Jesus to the food groups,” he tells us, or “Pause any country and you’ll spot subliminal torture in the frame.”